 Reading, kayaking, and visiting my children and grandchildren who live in California, New York, and Oregon, as well as my sisters in the states of Illinois and Wyoming, are various activities that keep me busy outside of work.

-Other adventures include travelling, especially in the Caribbean, and spending a few weeks in Florida during the winter.
+Other adventures include traveling, especially in the Caribbean, and spending a few weeks in Florida during the winter.